devcnx/thirty_great_python_projects/README.md

 ### Usage
 Follow the on-screen instructions to enter your choice of Rock, Paper, or Scissors.
 The game will display the computer's choice and the result of each round.
 The player can choose to play again after each round.

-### Features
-- Random selection of choices for the computer.
-- Input validation for player choices.
-- Feedback on the outcome of each round.
-- Option to play multiple rounds.

 **Completed on**: Wednesday, July 17th, 2024